 Lieutenant Governor Awards

-• Lieutenant Governor’s Award for Excellence in Public Administration – Awarded annually to a public sector practitioner whose career exhibits the highest standard of excellence, dedication and accomplishment in a municipal, provincial or federal government organization in the province.
+• Lieutenant Governor’s Award for Excellence in Public Administration (IPAC) – Awarded annually to a public sector practitioner whose career exhibits the highest standard of excellence, dedication and accomplishment in a municipal, provincial or federal government organization in the province.
 Established by The Honourable Pearl McGonigal in 1986.

 • Lieutenant Governor’s Award for Outstanding Contribution to the Community – 2 Crystal Statuettes.
-Awarded annually at the Celebration of Business Excellence Dinner to an individual and to a business for exceptional contribution to the well-being of the community and quality of life in Manitoba through support of charities, education, cultural institutions, amateur sports or other volunteer community endeavours.
+Awarded annually at the Manitoba Chambers of Commerce Celebration of Business Excellence Dinner to an individual and to a business for exceptional contribution to the well-being of the community and quality of life in Manitoba through support of charities, education, cultural institutions, amateur sports or other volunteer community endeavours.
 Established by The Honourable Peter M. Liba in 2001.

 • Lieutenant Governor’s Award for the Advancement of Interreligious Understanding – Awarded annually at a ceremony at Government House to an individual who best embodies understanding between all religious groups.
 Established by the Honourable Philip Lee in 2010.

-• Lieutenant Governor’s Historical Preservation and Promotion Award – Five awards presented annually to people who have rendered prolonged, meritorious service in the preservation and promotion of Manitoba’s history and heritage.
+• Lieutenant Governor’s Historical Preservation and Promotion Award – Five awards presented annually to individuals who have rendered prolonged, meritorious service in the preservation and promotion of Manitoba’s history and heritage.
 Established by the Honourable Philip S. Lee in 2011.

 • Manitoba Provincial Rifle Association – Awarded annually to the competitor with the highest aggregate score in the Lieutenant Governor’s Match (fired at 300, 400, 600, 800 and 900 yard ranges).